Bottom Painting

 Bottom paints are usually one of two types: hard or ablative, with variations whose effectiveness depends on how much time the boat spends in the water, and how often it moves.

 Hard bottom paints are typically less expensive than ablative antifouling paints.
-However, hard paints are effective for a single single season, and they build up season after season, eventually requiring costly removal.
+However, hard paints are effective for a single season, and they build up season after season, eventually requiring costly removal.
 Ablative paints come in single-season and multiseason varieties and don’t build up.

 Another problem for hard bottom paints is they lose their copper faster–and their effectiveness–if the boat is kept out of the water more than 60 days after applying bottom paint.
 For this reason, hard bottom paint is typically used on boats that remain in the water for extended periods.
 It’s also great for boats operated at faster speeds, like racing boats, because it can be burnished to increase hull smoothness and speed, unlike ablative bottom paints.